Liz Barker: Career

 During her six years on Blue Peter Barker presented with Konnie Huq, Simon Thomas, Matt Baker, Zöe Salmon and Gethin Jones.

 On 11 April 2006 Barker left the programme with a special This Is Your Life-style show devoted to her, featuring former presenters, family, friends and people she had met along her Blue Peter travels, including Kitty Hart-Moxon.
 She also announced, on her last live show, that she would be co-presenting a new CBBC show, Totally Doctor Who, with CBBC's Barney Harwood; the first episode was broadcast on 13 April 2006.

 On 18 September 2006 it was announced on Blue Peter that Barker was expecting another baby and on 20 February 2007 it was announced on Blue Peter that she had given birth to a girl called Poppy.
 She has since given birth to Rocco Winston Todd in 2011 and Gus Lennon Todd in 2013.

 After she left TV Barker spent several years working as a cake decorator for her family's bakery business.
-She co-presented a weekly radio show for 6 years alongside Tim Willett on Cambridge 105.
+She also presented a radio show on Cambridge 105.
 She was the voice of Buzz in the Sony PlayStation game Buzz!
 Junior: Jungle Party.
-She was the voiceover artist for the NMG Awards from 2016-2018 and 2023 and presenter of the Virgin Fiver Awards held at the Hamyard Hotel London.
+She was the voiceover artist for the NMG Awards from 2016-2018 and 2023 and presenter of the annual Fiver Awards held in London.

 In July 2019, she appeared in the WriteOn production Sink or Swim at the Corpus Playroom, Cambridge.
-She currently acts, appearing in various stage and radio plays and in 2024 played the female lead in the feature film Harvey Greenfield Is Running Late which was featured at the Dublin Comedy Festival and the Northampton Film Festival.

-She set up YellowSeven Vintage Interiors and co-created a School Sport Psychology package for primary schools which included a series of videos, giving children alternative tools for succeeding in PE lessons.

-In 2022 Barker raised £15,000 for Cambridge Women's Aid and Camfed participating in a 47 mile Kayak challenge from Cambridge to the Wash at King's Lynn.

-In 2024 she self published her debut poetry collection titled 'Sweet Fanny Adams' and launched the new podcast series titled 'This House' which features interviews with owners of interesting homes.
-Series 2 followed in 2025.